 Post from October 13, 2007 (↻ September 23, 2022), filed under Art and Design (feed).

 Attempting to improve my simplified definition of design—“design reveals”—I’d like to point out another important attribute beside functionality, namely durability (or robustness).
 This means that a design—be it physical or intangible—that works may nonetheless be bad if it breaks quickly or needs frequent updating.

-We just need to think of e.g. an iPod, a product that is usually considered well designed, and imagine it broke after a few weeks.
-Or something industrial design, an excavator for instance, that doesn’t make 100 miles.
-Or a website that is communicating clearly and converting well but “programmed” so poorly that it needs to be refactored every time a new feature is added.
-Good design, but still not good since it’s not robust.
+We just need to think of an iPod, a product that is usually considered well-designed, and imagine it broke after a few weeks.
+Or something industrially designed, an excavator for instance, that doesn’t make 100 miles.
+Or a website that is communicating clearly and converting well but written so poorly that it needs to be refactored each time a new feature is added.
+Good design, and yet still not good because not robust.